EliLillyCo/pytest-wdl/README.md

 The main fixtures are:

-* test_data: Provides access to data files for use as inputs to a workflow, and for comparing to workflow output.
+* io_data: Provides access to data files for use as inputs to a workflow, and for comparing to workflow output.
 Data files may be stored locally or remotely.
-The local cache directory may be specified using the `TEST_DATA_DIR` environment variable; otherwise a temporary directory is used and is deleted at the end of the test session.
+The local cache directory may be specified using the `CACHE_DIR` environment variable; otherwise a temporary directory is used and is deleted at the end of the test session.
 Data are described in a JSON file.
 File data are described as a hash with the following keys.
     * url: Optional; the remote URL.
     * path: Optional; the local path to the file.
     * contents: Optional; the contents of the file, specified as a string.